micedreams/tic-tac-toe/README.md

   In our case `ResetEvent` calls the dispose function and sets everything to initial value and `Click event` simply calls the click function

-5. Its time to tie things together,
+5. Finally tieing things together,

   i.
 In main.dart file, wrap the viewClass widget with `BlocProvider` widget, give its create property the value of initial event